- Our day to day life is interspersed with many rights, duties, obligations through which we interact with society.

 Example: A promises to deliver his watch to B and in return B promises to pay a sum of Rs.
 200 to A. There is said to be an agreement between A & B.

-Principle 1 :- An offer is a proposal made with an intention of entering into an agreement.
+Question.
+Principle 1: An offer is a proposal made with the intention of entering into an agreement.

 (a) Aditya will get the reward since he found the wallet.